Bachelor of Business Administration Human Resource Management

 - Explore the human resource management process, its role in supporting organizational strategies and the functions involved in workforce planning, staffing and retention.

-- Encounter the latest human resource functions, trends and theories to drive productivity, along with accepted policies and programs that encourage workforce efficiency.
+- Become familiar with the latest human resource functions, trends and theories to drive productivity, along with accepted policies and programs that encourage workforce efficiency.

 - Learn how developing strategic business decisions can help resolve workforce management issues.